canonical/microceph/docs/index.rst

 Project and community
 ---------------------

-Example Project is a member of the Ubuntu family.
+Microceph is a member of the Ubuntu family.
 It’s an open source project that warmly welcomes community projects, contributions, suggestions, fixes and constructive feedback.

 * :ref:`Code of conduct <home>`
 * :ref:`Get support <home>`
 * :ref:`Join our online chat <home>`
 * :ref:`Contribute <home>`
 * :ref:`Roadmap <home>`
-* :ref:`Thinking about using Example Product for your next project?
+* :ref:`Thinking about using Microceph for your next project?
 Get in touch! <home>`

 .. toctree::